EMHASS Development

 export OPTIONS_PATH="${PWD}/options.json" && export USE_OPTIONS="True" ##optional to test options.json

-export CONFIG_PATH="${PWD}/config_emhass.yaml"
+export CONFIG_PATH="${PWD}/config.yaml"

-export SECRETS_PATH="${PWD}/secrets_emhass.yaml"
+export SECRETS_PATH="${PWD}/secrets_emhass.yaml" ##optional to test secrets_emhass.yaml

 export DATA_PATH="${PWD}/data/"